 - Deletion control – An automatic protected area of accidentally or intentionally deleted items that can be easily restored

 - Version control – Multiple backup points in time and versioning on files allows for quick identification and recovery of specific points in time of files located in cloud storage.

-- Searchable backups – Quickly and easily search backed up data to find resources for restoration
+- Searchable G Suite backup – Quickly and easily search backed up data to find resources for restoration

 - Activity reports – Proactive reporting that allows monitoring of data loss protection status.

-It is imperative in today’s hybrid cloud environments that organizations think about and bolster their public cloud security.
+It is imperative in today’s hybrid cloud environments that organizations think about and bolster their public cloud security and cyber risk management.
 If they do not, they most likely will be subject to a future data breach headline and potentially out of business shortly after.
 Public cloud security is a multifaceted approach that involves many different aspects of security.
 As mentioned – encryption, API based CASBs, auditing, monitoring and proactive alerting, micro-segmenting and JEA, and backing up public cloud resources are great ways to enhance public cloud security.
 When protecting data in the public cloud, organizations must be proactive and not reactive.
-Taking advantage of the tools and cyber security best practices of today and embracing the ones of tomorrow will ensure secure and successful public cloud implementations.
+Taking advantage of the tools and G Suite security best practices of today and embracing the ones of tomorrow will ensure secure and successful public cloud implementations.